How are applicants selected for the MCP program?

 Yes, as an indication of interest for the program approximately 100-150 applications are received each year, of these 50 may be interviewed and 15-20 offered places.

-As the DCP/MSc is very competitive, how can I strengthen my application?
+As the MCP is very competitive, how can I strengthen my application?

-If you have completed an APAC accredited fourth year equivalent in psychology from a University you will be eligible to apply for the DCP/MSc.
-However, admission to the DCP/MSc is highly competitive and is dependent upon the number and quality of applicants at the time of applying.
+If you have completed an APAC accredited fourth year equivalent in psychology from a University you will be eligible to apply for the MCP.
+However, admission to the MCP is highly competitive and is dependent upon the number and quality of applicants at the time of applying.
 On average 150 applications are received each year and only 50 are offered interviews.
-Typically over one third to one half of our applicants have first class honours.
-Where according to our application evaluation system, a first class honours is more highly weighted than an upper second class honours which is more highly weighted than a postgraduate diploma.
+Typically over one third to one half of our applicants have First Class Honours.
+Where according to our application evaluation system, a First Class Honours is more highly weighted than an Upper Second Class Honours which is more highly weighted than a Postgraduate Diploma.
 So in order to strengthen your application it is recommended to undertake clinically relevant work experience and any published journal articles, published reports or conference presentations.
 In particular, students holding a postgraduate diploma are advised to seek clinically relevant work experience or publications to make their application more competitive.

 Are interviews part of the admission procedure?